qasimwarraich/cli-tutor/src/lesson/lessons/lesson3.md

 > {{GetWd}}

+## Listing files

+Now that we know where we are a natural follow up question would be, "What else do we have here?"

+To list to contents of a directory we use the `ls` command to list files in a directory.

+Try it out for yourself, Type `ls` and hit enter.

+> !ls

 ## Awesome work!

 This is the end of the lesson, feel free to continue playing around with commands we have covered in this lesson: